About the SPQR Group

-The SPQR Lab is part of Northeastern University with laboratory space at the EXP Building in Boston, Massachusetts.
-With a 13-campus system spanning London, Canada, and USA, Northeastern has a global vision to improve cybersecurity of health care delivery and cyberphysical systems.
-With students from the Khoury College of Computer Sciences and the College of Engineering departments of Electrical & Computer Engineering and Bioengineering, we work broadly on research problems pertaining to embedded security, cyberphysical system security, and medical device security.
-We explore the research frontiers of computer science, electrical and computer engineering, and health care.
-Our latest embedded security projects examine how to protect analog sensors from intentional electromagnetic, acoustic interference, and light injection.
+The SPQR Group is moving to Northeastern University in Boston!
+We work broadly on research problems pertaining to embedded security.
+We explore the research frontiers of computer science, electrical and computer engineering, and healthcare.
+Our latest projects examine how to protect analog sensors from intentional electromagnetic, acoustic interference, and light injection.

 Our Values